Enquire About This Tour Code SAR South American Dreams

 Day 4 to 5 - São Paulo

-We then visit the world's fastest growing city, Sâo Paulo, which has a metropolitan population of 19 million.
+We then visit Brazil's most populous city, Sâo Paulo, which has a metropolitan population of 19 million.
 We can visit a snake farm and the Latin American Exhibition Centre designed by renowned architect Oscar Niemeyer, who also designed Brasília, the country's capital (optional tours).
 After a hard day of sightseeing we can relax and perhaps have a meal in the Japanese quarter.